DeltaZuluSim/deltazulusim.github.io/_sceneries/training-zone-d50e-01.md

       - "initial version"
 ---

-Custom SOP Scenery for Microsoft Flight Simulator 2020 & 2024 {:.notice}
+Custom SO Scenery for Microsoft Flight Simulator 2020 & 2024 {:.notice}

-This scenery has been developed for SOP Simmers to enhance their training exercises and enjoy realistic military operations.
+This scenery has been developed for SO Simmers to enhance their training exercises and enjoy realistic military operations.
 It is located within Military Area D50E, south of Oran and north of Mécheria, making it an ideal training ground for military and tactical flight operations.

 Pilots can reach the area by: